dannychen712/mtest/README.md

 This is should highlight what I consider to be an appropriate organizational structure of a pytest test suite.

+Results are presented as html, you can view an example by opening example_report.html.
+Other pytest libraries exist for reporting including JSON and JUNITXML which can be consumed by services like Jenkins.

 I will probably need to update the "expected_data.json" after I submit because the new NBA all star reserves will be announced on 1/30/2020 at 5:00PM MT, but such is the life of QA Automation :).